 Upcoming feasibility work in conjunction with the Lexington Center Corporation will determine a long-term plan to address parking in the Rupp District.
 Most surface parking is likely to be replaced by parking structures.

 Town Branch Trail will be completed by 2021.
 The schedule for Town Branch Park will be determined during upcoming private fundraising feasibility work in conjunction with the Lexington Center Corporation and based on private fundraising.

 Town Branch Commons will incorporate green infrastructure and stormwater education throughout downtown.
 Through the addition of bioswales, stormwater-capturing green streets, permeable paving, and educational signage along its downtown corridor, Lexington can improve water quality and quality of life from the inside out.

-The Town Branch Greenway component of the project has a Minority Disadvantaged Business Enterprise plan that includes targeted recruitment of vendors through the Minority Business Expo, construction connection events, pre-bid inclusion events, distribution of opportunities through LFUCG databases, and marketing through local media outlets.
+The Town Branch Trail component of the project has a Minority Disadvantaged Business Enterprise plan that includes targeted recruitment of vendors through the Minority Business Expo, construction connection events, pre-bid inclusion events, distribution of opportunities through LFUCG databases, and marketing through local media outlets.
 To sign up for information about bid opportunities, please register on the City of Lexington Vendor Registration System.